dkoslicki/PressPurt/R_version/README.md

 py_depend(condaenv = "test-r")
 ```

-If the dependencies don’t install correctly see below for instructions on how to install via the command-line.
+If the dependencies don’t install correctly, see below for instructions on how to install via the command-line.

 If you want to use the `test-r` environment in a new R session you can access it via:
 ```R